nostra13/Android-Universal-Image-Loader/README.md

 ## Features
  * Multithread image loading
- * Possibility of wide tuning ImageLoader's configuration (thread executors, downlaoder, decoder, memory and disc cache, display image options, and others)
+ * Possibility of wide tuning ImageLoader's configuration (thread executors, downloader, decoder, memory and disc cache, display image options, and others)
  * Possibility of image caching in memory and/or on device's file sysytem (or SD card)
  * Possibility to "listen" loading process
  * Possibility to customize every display image call with separated options
  * Widget support

 Android 2.0+ support

 ## Downloads